Marriage Equality Sweeps the Nation

-President Barack Obama signed a historic memorandum in 2010 that protects the visitation and healthcare decision-making rights of LGBT people.
+President Barack Obama signed a historic memorandum in 2010 that protects the visitation and healthcare decision-making rights of LGBTQ people.
 All hospitals that participate in Medicare or Medicaid must now respect the rights of all patients to designate visitors and must respect all patients' advance directives.
 HRC worked with White House and Department of Health and Human Services staff in support of the memorandum.
-In addition, the HRC Foundation worked for years to encourage hospitals and other healthcare providers to adopt pro-LGBT policies.
+In addition, the HRC Foundation worked for years to encourage hospitals and other healthcare providers to adopt pro-LGBTQ policies.

-The All Children-All Families initiative seeks to enhance LGBT cultural competence among child welfare professionals and educate LGBT people about opportunities to become foster or adoptive parents to waiting children.
+The All Children-All Families initiative seeks to enhance LGBTQ cultural competence among child welfare professionals and educate LGBT people about opportunities to become foster or adoptive parents to waiting children.
 As of January 2013, 67 agencies across the country are participating in ACAF, 30 of which have been designated as “Leaders in Supporting and Serving LGBT Families,” having met each of ACAF’s 10 benchmarks of LGBT competence.

 Corporate Equality Index

 Since its inception, the Corporate Equality Index has helped lead a sea-change in workplaces across the country.
-When HRC first began the CEI in 2002, 89 companies voluntarily provided their employment policies for LGBT employees and they were rated on seven basic criteria.
+When HRC first began the CEI in 2002, 89 companies voluntarily provided their employment policies for LGBTQ employees and they were rated on seven basic criteria.
 Just 13 companies received a score of 100 percent.